yogurt-foundation/yogurt-css-documentation/docs/interactivity/outline.md

 ## Outline

-Utilities for controlling an element's outline.
+Utilities for manipulating an element's outline.

 ### Usage